 For prospective applicators with current authorization letters to test, testing options include:

 Please note that VDACS now offers the Registered Technician Exam in Spanish.
 The Registered Technician Exam in Spanish is currently available using the Remote (Online) Testing and Proctored Testing by Pesticide Investigators options only.
+When completing the Registered Technician application, select the appropriate language (English or Spanish).
 We do intend to make this exam available at DMV in the future.

-Should you have any questions, please send at email to opsclrt.vdacs@vdacs.virginia.gov.
+Should you have any questions regarding testing, please send an email to opsclrt.vdacs@vdacs.virginia.gov.

 VDACS has issued information to assist industrial hemp growers in identifying pesticide products that may be used on hemp crops grown in Virginia.